Mónica Hurtado Torres

 Alicia Inés Lopez (she/her) is a mother, student, daughter, community member and woman from the San Fernando Valley.
 Her mother is from El Salvador and her father is from Mexico and she embraces both identities in everything she does.
 She is a first-generation doctoral student at the University of California, Los Angeles.
 Her research focuses on the experiences of women of color entrepreneurs in Downtown Los Angeles.

 Intern, 2022 Cohort

 Darlene Garcia (she/her) is a Queer Chicana from South Central who prides themselves in their artistic abilities.
 She is currently a fourth year transfer student attending the University of California, Los Angeles.
 Given the hardships she has encountered particularly as it relates to striving for acceptance and self-love, Darlene has been on a continual path of healing as a means to nurture a positive relationship with herself.
 Moreover, she is deeply passionate about shedding light on the challenges many women of color face and supporting her community.
-After receiving her bachelor’s degree in Chicanx Studies and Sociology, her primary goal is to attend graduate school, continue her research on tamaleras and pursue a career in community outreach.
+After receiving her bachelor’s degree in Chicanx Studies and Sociology, her primary goal is to attend graduate school, continue her research and pursue a career in community outreach.